What are wisdom teeth?

 Regular dental checks will allow your dentist to detect any issues you might have with your wisdom teeth.
 Your dentist will advise accordingly if they need to be removed.

-What to expect during wisdom tooth surgery (before, during, after)
+What to expect during wisdom tooth surgery in Singapore (before, during, after)

 - Let your dentist know if you have any underlying health issues or drug allergies